 Since the beginning the U'wa have steadfastly been opposed to Oxy's presence in their traditional territory.
 They believe that oil development will gravely disrupt their way of life; choosing suicide over what they see as genocide, Kuwaru'wa and 5,000 others have pledged to jump off a cliff if oil development takes place.

-In May 1998 Oxy announced that it was moving off of lands that are claimed under Colombian law by the U'wa, but was seeking to retain rights to drill a new well on the larger U'wa ancestral territory.
-The U'wa have not formally responded to this new proposal (on which they were never consulted) and are reportedly waiting to see how the Colombian government reacts to recommendations from the Harvard University conflict resolution team.
-The first demand of the U'wa remains that they are granted legal title to their enlarged reservation.
+In May 1998, Oxy announced that it was moving off of lands that are claimed under Colombian law by the U'wa, but sought to retain rights to drill a new well on the larger U'wa ancestral territory.
+Kuwaru'wa continues to fight for the rights of his people to protect their land from development.

 Watch in high resolution on YouTube.